The Department of Materials Science and Engineering is offering the following undergraduate programs:

-The undergraduate program in materials science and engineering (MSE) at UCF is distinguished by offering an outstanding selection of courses taught by excellent instructors, and by providing students with real and state-of-the-art classroom and research opportunities, working with faculty mentors who are active in wide range of sponsored research.
+The undergraduate program in materials science and engineering at UCF is distinguished by offering an outstanding selection of courses taught by excellent instructors who offer students state-of-the-art classroom and research opportunities.

-Further, due to the interdisciplinary nature of MSE, students are encouraged to learn and train across multiple disciplines through the several innovative curriculum and interdisciplinary research facilities and research centers at UCF, including the Advanced Materials Processing and Analysis Center (AMPAC), the Nanoscience and Technology Center (NSTC), the Florida Solar Energy Center (FSEC) and the Center for Research and Education in Optics and Lasers (CREOL).
-This approach also provides a distinct advantage to UCF undergraduates in that they not only understand materials-specific challenges but also have an overall understanding of engineered systems for many applications.
+Further, due to the interdisciplinary nature of materials science and engineering, students are encouraged to expand their knowledge across multiple disciplines through the several innovative curriculum and interdisciplinary research facilities and research centers at UCF.
+These include the Advanced Materials Processing and Analysis Center, the Nanoscience Technology Center, the Florida Solar Energy Center and the Center for Research and Education in Optics and Lasers.
+This approach provides a distinct advantage to UCF undergraduates in that they not only understand materials-specific challenges but also have an overall understanding of engineered systems for many applications.

-The MSE students are very active in extracurricular activities, through membership in student organizations and clubs, such as American Society of Materials International, TMS, Materials Research Society, Electrochemical Society, American Vacuum Society, Society of Biomaterials, IMPARS, AICHE
+MSE students are very active in student organizations and clubs, such as the American Society of Materials International; The Minerals, Metals, and Materials Society; the Materials Research Society; the Electrochemical Society; the American Vacuum Society; the American Institute of Chemical Engineers; and the Society for Biomaterials.

-UCF’s new Bachelor of Science in Materials Science and Engineering (BS-MSE) program will be offered through UCF’s Department of Materials Science and Engineering, currently ranked in the nation’s top 50 MSE graduate programs.
+UCF’s Bachelor of Science in Materials Science and Engineering is the newest degree offered through the Department of Materials Science and Engineering, which is ranked among the top 50 in the nation by U.S. News and World Report.

 While licensure or certification may be available in this field of study, our program does not directly lead to such licensure or certification upon graduation.
 The professional preparation you receive in our program may still assist you in such pursuits; however, we are unable to confirm the specific licensure and certification requirements of each state, territory, or foreign entity in which professional credentialing may be possible.
 If you intend to pursue such credentialing in your state or elsewhere, we strongly advise you to contact the applicable state credentialing authority to familiarize yourself with its specific requirements and determine if our program meets its academic criteria.
 Alternatively, you are welcome to contact us with questions in this regard and we will do our best to assist you in your career planning.